nuzulul/webpeerjs/README.md

 - `id` - Get the unique ID of the node as an identity in the global network.
 - `status` - Get the node status, returns `connected` or `unconnected`.
 - `peers` - Get all connected peers.
-- `joinRoom(namespace)` - Join to the room, returns an array of three functions (Broadcaster, onListenBroadcast, onMembersUpdate).
+- `joinRoom(namespace)` - Join to the room, returns an array of three functions, example : [Broadcaster, onListenBroadcast, onMembersUpdate].
-	- `Broadcaster` - Function to broadcast message to room members (limited to 1 message/second).
+	- `Broadcaster` - Function to broadcast message to room members (limited to 1 message/second as anti DOS mitigation).
 	- `onListenBroadcast` - Callback function that listen on incoming broadcast message.
 	- `onMembersUpdate` - Callback function that listen on room members update.